ShiJbey/neighborly/docs/source/plugins.rst

         load_districts(sim, "path/to/district_data")

-User can then load the plugin into their simulation by importing the module and calling the ``load_plugin`` function.
+Users can then load the plugin into their simulation by importing the module and calling the ``load_plugin`` function.

 .. code-block:: python